vbdai/lp-gnn/readme.md

 # Smart Initial Basis Selection for Linear Programs

-### This notebook contains the implmenetation of the paper 'Smart Initial Basis Selection for Linear Programs' published in ICML2023.
+### This repo contains the implmenetation of the paper 'Smart Initial Basis Selection for Linear Programs' published in ICML2023.
 https://openreview.net/forum?id=Mha86sOok1

 ## Overview